 White Bumps on Your Tongue

 White bumps can be the result of poor oral hygiene, dry mouth, or a medication you’re taking.
 It may also be related to thrush—an overgrowth of bacteria.
 It is more likely to occur in babies and people who wear dentures.
 But if it’s seen in an otherwise-healthy adult, it should be checked out.
 Swollen white nodes toward the back could also indicate HPV.
 Your dentist would need to do a biopsy to be sure.

 Dry mouth is a common side effect of many medications, such as antidepressants and antianxiety medications.
 If that is the case, the issue still needs to be taken care of because moisture in the mouth prevents cavities, tooth decay, and gingivitis.

 On the other hand, if you experience cracked or sore lips, or bleeding gums, these can be signs of Sjogren’s syndrome.
 This is an autoimmune disease that can be treated with medication or surgery.
 At the end of the day, you still need to visit your dentist to determine the cause of these symptoms

 Your lunch is often not the sole cause of bad breath, most of the time, it’s a build-up of bacteria that’s to blame.
 Try brushing your tongue after you brush your teeth and using a tongue scraper to clean the back of the tongue.
-A toothbrush alone is not enough to remove the bacteria.
+A toothbrush alone is not enough to remove the bacteria and is not really practicing “good dental hygiene.”
 If this doesn’t work, there could be a more serious issue such as respiratory disease, post-nasal drip, uncontrolled diabetes, or even, kidney failure.
 Yet, don’t be alarmed—be proactive and reactive when necessary.
 Visit your dentist and he or she will be able to refer you to another professional if further investigation is needed.